Potluck Discussion: Angling Our Hoods, Reconsidering Long Thresholds, and Extreme Measures

 Rob Pickels 01:22

-That’s what I tell people.
+No, that’s what I tell people.
 If you want to talk to me about nutrition, I can tell you what to eat.
-If you want my help on how to make it taste good.
-You’re barking up the wrong tree.
+If you want my help on how to make it taste good, you’re barking up the wrong tree.

 Grant Holicky 01:34